-I. Int roduction 43
+I. Introduction

 II.
-Ter minology 45
+Terminology

-III. e Western Balkan Routes
+III.
+The Western Balkan Routes

-Unique way of operation
+1. Unique way of operation 48

-2. EU-Turkish Agreement
+2. EU-Turkish Agreement 50

-3. European solidarity on the test 50
+3. European solidarity on the test 51

 IV.
-The Republic of Serbia as a Transit Country 52
+The Republic of Serbia as a Transit Country

 1. Serbia's asylum system 52

-2. The new Law on Asylum and Temporary Protection
+2. The new Law on Asylum and Temporary Protection 53

 3. Serbia - "safe third country"?
 55

-V. Ap olication of Refugee Convention in Transit Countries 57
+V. Application of Refugee Convention in Transit Countries

-1. Regimes of refugee protection, asylum and subsidiary protection
+1. Regimes of refugee protection, asylum and subsidiary protection 56

-a.
-Refugee status 57
+a) Refugee status 57

-b.
-Concept of asylum
+b) Concept of asylum 59

-c.
-Subsidiary protection
+c) Subsidiary protection 60

-2. Obligations of transit countries under refugee law 62
+2. Obligations of transit countries under refugee law 60

-VI Co ncluding Remarks 64
+VI.
+Co ncluding Remarks 62

 The phenomenon of a massive movement towards Europe of migrants and refugees from the Middle East, particularly from Syria in 2015/16 has been described as the world's worst refugee crisis of our time.
-This forced migration wave has been provoked not only by the continuing violations of international humanitarian law within and beyond the region, but also by the deteriorating situation in neighboring countries such as Turkey and Lebanon, where the majority of refugees continue to seek shelter.1 Therefore, an increasing number of persons have been moving to those European countries perceived as safe countries of asylum.
+This forced migration wave has been provoked not only by the continuing violations of international humanitarian law within and beyond the region, but also by the deteriorating situation in neighboring countries such as Turkey and Lebanon, where the majority of refugees continue to seek shelter.
+Therefore, an increasing number of persons have been moving to those European countries perceived as safe countries of asylum.